 2. Use quality, real-life photos

-Perhaps no design choice matters more than the imagery you choose.
+Perhaps no church website design choice matters more than the imagery you choose.

 And the best church website photos are of real people from your church.